manicinc/magiclogger/docs/custom_colors.md

 Custom colors are **lazily loaded** and **tree-shakeable**:

-1. **No Bundle Impact**: The CustomColorRegistry is only loaded when you actually use custom colors
+1. **No Bundle Impact**: The CustomColorRegistry is only loaded when you use custom colors
 2. **Cached ANSI Codes**: Color codes are generated once and cached
 3. **Minimal Overhead**: Fallback resolution is fast and efficient